 Upon moving to our farm, Mr. B and I agreed that we wanted to use as few chemicals as possible when it came to growing and caring for our land.
 The reasons for this are plenty, but perhaps there could be no better spokesman for this effort than the critter pictured here: the monarch butterfly.

 While not the only butterfly to flutter about our property, its wings are certainly eye-catching.
 But more importantly, this seemingly delicate insect is an important barometer for the ecological health of our continent.
 Each fall, the butterflies travel en masse as far as 3,000 miles from Canada to Mexico to set up home for the winter, but in the past couple decades, their populations have dropped dramatically—as much as 80 percent in some areas.
-Scientists attribute this decline to many factors, including overuse of pesticides and herbicides, deforestation, and loss of milkweed (the only plant in which it breeds and feeds).
+Scientists attribute this decline to many factors, including overuse of pesticides and herbicides, deforestation, and loss of milkweed (the only plant in which it breeds and feeds, shown in the photo below).

 That’s where farms like ours come in.